 MEDA is a leader in the integration of low-income and excluded populations – women, youth and ethnic minorities among others – into mainstream market systems.
 We partner with local business and organizations to sustainably deliver the support and services that allow disadvantaged groups to contribute to and benefit from economic growth.
-At the same time, targeted groups are empowered to participate more equitably in markets with enhanced agency, voice and control over resources.
-Another critical component of MEDA’s success is the development of enabling environments in household, community, business and government spheres through a diverse range of proven approaches.
+The empowerment of targeted groups to participate more equitably in markets with enhanced agency, voice and control over resources, is at the core of our efforts.

-Gender and social inclusion approaches must be highly contextspecific.
-MEDA collaborates with local partners whose socio-cultural knowledge complements our international best practices and innovation in business solutions.
+Recognizing that gender and social inclusion approaches must be highly context specific, MEDA collaborates with local partners whose socio-cultural knowledge complements our best practices and innovation in business solutions.
 For example, our early programming in Pakistan and Afghanistan sensitized MEDA to opportunities for women to become active economic participants in challenging contexts; youth initiatives in Nigeria, Jordan and Morocco have helped hone our expertise in job readiness, entrepreneurship and access to finance; projects in Haiti, Tanzania and Ethiopia have contributed to models for the economic integration of the very poor; and our recent work in Myanmar, Indonesia and India have fostered innovation to overcome social divides and achieve economic inclusion.

 To function effectively in markets, small-scale producers, microentrepreneurs, and small- and medium-sized business owners need access to reliable high-quality products and services.
 Women, youth, ethnic minorities and other marginalized groups are often overlooked by service providers who do not view them as viable market segments.
 MEDA raises awareness and incentivizes service providers to pilot new products and services with target communities, resulting in successful models for inclusive value chains.